Jme797/VSCode-Plugin-Prettier/README.md

 - Supports JavaScript, TypeScript, and other languages supported by Prettier
 - Customizable Prettier configuration
 - Integration with Yarn Plug'n'Play (PnP) environments

+## Yarn SDKs

+This plugin requires the generation of the Editor SDKs for use with Yarn PnP.

+For more information, refer to the [Yarn SDKs documentation](https://yarnpkg.com/getting-started/editor-sdks).